 The following research projects and activities are being developed by members of the Society.
-These should eventually result in a publication or talks at Members’ evenings.
+These should eventually result in publications or talks at Members’ evenings.

 Ongoing project : Family History

-Note : a donation is usually offered to help Bill to offset his time and costs in answering such enquiries.
+Note : a donation is usually offered to help offset time and costs in answering such enquiries.

 Do you have any information to add to any of these projects ?
 Local tales, anecdotes, memories or pictures ?
 Please contact Keith Hodgkinson at email@example.com.

 Ideas for new projects are keenly sought from all members.
-We are developing a full archive at the Parish Office (accessible most Monday mornings – please contact our chairman Mike Saunders or secretary Mary Hodgkinson).
+We have been trying to digitise our archive at the Parish Office (open most weekday mornings) in order to make it more accessible to members and others.
+In order to speed up this work we invite volunteers to help out with this long-term project; if you are interested please contact our chairman Mike Saunders or secretary Mary Hodgkinson.